ATDevOutreach/CodeChallengeUniBen1606/README.md

 ## How to test the application
-1. Open the [africastalking sanbox simulator](https://account.africastalking.com/apps/sandbox/) in your browser.
+1. Open the [africastalking sanbox simulator](https://simulator.africastalking.com:1517) in your browser.
-2. Set a test phone number on the simulator page and click on Launch
+2. Select your country and choose a phone number on the simulator page to test application with.
+3. click on Launch
-3. Select the SMS option and create a message
+4. Select the SMS option and type in a message in the provided field.
-4. The message can have any content but you must send it to the number 9798
+5. Send the message to 41919.
-5. You will receive a message almost in no time :)
+6. Voila!!!
+You would receive a response almost instantly.

 ## Simple Unchanging Rules